Renown Recognized for Quality Care for Heart Attack and Heart Failure

 Get With The Guidelines® is the American Heart Association/American Stroke Association’s hospital-based quality improvement program that provides hospitals with the latest research-based guidelines.
 Developed with the goal of saving lives and hastening recovery, Get With The Guidelines has touched the lives of more than 9 million patients since 2001.
 For more information, visit heart.org.

 Renown Health nurses are being celebrated for going above and beyond for their patients and care team colleagues.
-Every...Read More
+Every year, the Northern Nevada Nurses of Achievement Committee recognizes registered nurses (RNs) from across the community...Read More